 The title is set in Surburbia, just outside the city, sometime in 1980X and follows the journey of a teenager ‘stuck between the limitations of innocent youth and the obligations of inevitable adulthood’.
 The story unfolds when Kid discovers the local arcade and the new worlds within it; and our protagonist grows stronger with every visit, every game uncovered, every move mastered and every demon defeated.
 The line between game and reality starts to blur…

 The Kickstarter page describes 198X as an arcade epic, a ‘coming-of-age story told through multiple genres, worlds and characters’.
 The project is built around five distinct arcade games and players will find themselves confronted with the beat-em-up, shoot-em-up, RPG, ninja and racing genres.
-Each are fully playable and will feature several stages with familiar settings and well-known core mechanics – not to mention a few unique twists and unexpected turns.
+Each are fully playable and will feature several stages with familiar settings and well-known core mechanics – not to mention a few unique twists, unexpected turns and lovely pixelated artwork.

 It’s the last of those genres I’m looking forward to the most as I was a big fan of OutRun while growing up (I used to steal my brother’s Game Gear so I could play it when he wasn’t around).
 And I love the way it’s described by the developer: ‘Take your deluxe sports car for the ride of your life.
 Race the setting sun to reach the metropolis of your dreams, brilliant as a gemstone in the dark.
 Cruise with attitude as you overtake nobodies and become one with the rhythm of the open road.’